AmberForrester/Portfolio/README.md

-<h5 align='center'>Main Page Spotlight Feature</h5>
+<h5 align='center'>Main Page Spotlight Styling</h5>

-Create a spotlight feature on the main page within the `Hero.tsx` file using [Aceternity UI](https://ui.aceternity.com/).
+Create a spotlight style on the main page within the `Hero.tsx` file using [Aceternity UI](https://ui.aceternity.com/).
 Once on the website use CTRL + K to bring up the search functionality, then type: spotlight and follow installation instructions: <br />

 Open a ***second*** terminal to install dependencies and copy code:
 ```